blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/Overflow3.c.md

 # Answer

 It is an Buffer Overflow issue.
-The code get "HOME" enviroment value and copies it to a buffer, which has only 64 chars limit.
+The code gets "HOME" enviroment value and copies it to a buffer, which has only 64 chars limit.
 No size control takes place and anything more than that limit causes the issue. https://owasp.org/www-community/attacks/Buffer_Overflow_via_Environment_Variables